ax-va/JavaScript-Crash-Course-Morgan-2024/terms.md

 **PEMDAS = parentheses, exponents, multiplication, division, addition, subtraction (the order of operations)**

-**Prototype-Based Inheritance = an older system than classes in JavaScript that still is used.**
+**Prototype-Based Inheritance = an older system than classes in JavaScript that still is used**

 That consists of
 1) a constructor function (a regular, standalone function)